causaliq/causaliq/LLM_DEVELOPMENT_GUIDE.md

 This guide outlines how Large Language Models (LLMs) should assist with software development across the CausalIQ ecosystem, emphasizing incremental development and clear communication.

+## 📋 Single Source of Truth for Project Planning

+**CRITICAL**: All development planning and progress tracking is centralised in:
+👉 **[docs/roadmap.md](docs/roadmap.md)** - Complete roadmap with delivery specifications

+**LLM Responsibility**: Always reference roadmap.md for current status, next milestones, and feature specifications.
+Do not duplicate roadmap content in other documents.

+## 🎯 Progress Tracking Standards

+**CRITICAL**: Progress percentages must be mathematically accurate, not aspirational.

+**Calculation Method:**
+- Count completed tasks within each feature area
+- Calculate percentage based on actual implementation status
+- Verify progress calculations before updating any documentation

+**Common LLM Errors to Avoid:**
+- ❌ Counting design documents as implementation progress
+- ❌ Optimistic rounding or aspirational percentages
+- ❌ Claiming high completion when only infrastructure exists
+- ❌ Duplicating progress tracking across multiple documents

+**Always verify progress calculations and maintain single source of truth in roadmap.md**

 ## 🔄 Incremental Development Approach

 ### Core Philosophy